hubotio/generator-hubot/generators/app/templates/README.md

     % heroku config:add REDISTOGO_URL="..."

-If you don't require any persistence feel free to remove the `redis-brain.coffee` from `hubot-scripts.json` and you don't need to worry about redis at all.
+If you don't require any persistence feel free to remove the `hubot-redis-brain` from `external-scripts.json` and you don't need to worry about redis at all.

 [redistogo]: https://redistogo.com/